dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

 You can use the Discovery API to find and understand relevant datasets and semantic nodes with rich context and metadata.
 Below are example questions and queries you can run.

+For discovery use cases, people typically query the latest applied or definition state, often in the downstream part of the DAG (for example, mart models or metrics), using the `environment` endpoint.

 ### What does this dataset and its columns mean?